altruios/namshubettulpa/public/namshubettuple/interludes.md

 A platonic form or ideal.
 So 'you': is made of your self and the current state of all the sub-self network...
 And we can represent this: and get some useful information out of this using a bit of math."
-~A groan escaped in the back - it was suppressed, and Ozmind chose to continue without acknowledgement~ *The door to his left opened.*
+*A groan escaped in the back*
+~It was suppressed, and Ozmind chose to continue without acknowledgement~ *The door to his left opened.*
-~Ozmind saw her, thought nothing of seeing her from the back, and returned to writing on the board.~ ~He didn't see the syringe in her hand either~
+~Ozmind saw her, thought nothing of seeing her from the back~ *He returned to writing on the board.*
+~He didn't see the syringe in her hand either~
 ~A scream from the hallway halted Ozmind's chalk~
 ~A scream from the room turned his head~